benschneider/spectral-diffusion/docs/taguchi_factor_plan.md

 # Taguchi DOE Expansion Plan (L16 Binary + L18 Mixed Designs)

 Our original goal was to move from the legacy L8 (5 binary factors) to a richer L16 experiment covering up to 15 two-level toggles in a single batch.
 That roadmap is still valuable for purely binary toggles, but we now also operate a mixed-level **L18 (2¹ × 3⁷)** array in production.
-The L18 rollout (via `configs/taguchi/factor_registry.yaml` + `configs/taguchi/L18_mixed.csv`) lets us sweep eight high-impact factors with three levels each while keeping the learning-rate schedule as a binary control.
+The L18 rollout (via `configs/taguchi/factor_registry.yaml` + `configs/taguchi/L18_mixed.csv`) lets us sweep eight high-impact factors with three levels each while keeping the binary controls reserved for quick experiments.
 The L16 notes below remain as a parking lot for future two-level variants.

 ## Synthetic L23 diagnostics quickstart